-To promote the process of achieving career objectives, the Office of Career Services offers assistance through individual counseling and group workshops.
-Interest testing is available to aid students in exploring potential major and career directions.
+To promote the process of achieving career objectives, the Office of Career Services offers assistance to students in the form of individual counseling and group workshops, starting in the first-year and continuing through graduation, and beyond.
+Interest and skill assessments are available to aid students in exploring potential major and career directions.
 Workshops address such issues as job search strategies, resume preparation, interview skills, and graduate school planning.
-The Office maintains a collection of career development references, professional employment opportunities, and part-time job listings.
+The Office maintains an online database of full-time and part-time job openings and career resources.
 All students are encouraged to begin the process of career development early in their undergraduate years.